In Need of a Medical Malpractice Lawyer?

 What Kind of Compensation Can I Be Awarded?

 Injuries sustained from a medical malpractice claim can be life-altering or even life-threatening; therefore, any compensation awarded should reflect the severity of the harm.
-The trusted attorneys at Wallentine Injury Law are experienced in handling medical malpractice claims in both Kansas and Missouri to pursue the compensation you deserve after an accident.
+Our trusted medical malpractice lawyers are experienced in handling medical malpractice claims in both Kansas and Missouri to pursue the compensation you deserve after an accident.
 The following types of damages may be awarded in a medical malpractice case:

 - Economic damages- Current and future medical expenses, lost income, and any other financial expenses that were caused by negligence.